peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 RFC 2046 sec.
 4.5.1 (  `application/octet-stream`  subtype in Content-Type header field) cites an earlier RFC 1341, which "defined the use of a 'NAME' parameter which gave a <i>suggested</i> file name to be used if the data were written to a file".
 Also, RFC 2183 sec.
 2.3 (  `filename`  parameter in Content-Disposition) confirms that the " <i>suggested</i> filename" in the  `filename`  parameter "should be <i>used as a basis</i> for the actual filename, where possible", and that that file name should "not [be] blindly use[d]".
 See also RFC 6266, section 4.3, which discusses the use of that parameter in Hypertext Transfer Protocol (HTTP).

-To the extent that the "name" parameter is not allowed in message bodies other than those with the media type "application/octet-stream" or treated as that media-type, this is a deviation of RFC 2045 and 2046 (see also RFC 2045 sec.
+To the extent that the "name" parameter is not allowed in message bodies other than those with the media type "application/octet-stream" or treated as that media type, this is a deviation of RFC 2045 and 2046 (see also RFC 2045 sec.
 5, which says that "[t]here are NO globally meaningful parameters that apply to all media types").
 (Some email implementations may still write out the "name" parameter, even for media types other than  `application/octet-stream`  and even though RFC 2046 has deprecated that parameter.)

 .